theforeman/theforeman.org/README.md

 [Markdown](http://daringfireball.net/projects/markdown/syntax).
 If you're not familiar with it, fear not; it's easy to learn and to become rapidly productive!

-Everything you push into the gh-pages branch goes live immediately!
+Everything you push into the GH-pages branch goes live immediately!

 ## Testing